graylan0/gpt-llama-gui/README.md

 ### Using the script:
 To use the script, run the Python script from the command line or terminal.
 Once the script is running, you can interact with the chatbot-like interface by typing messages in the text entry field and pressing the "Send" button or the "Enter" key.
 The program will generate responses to your messages using the GPT-Neo language model and display them in the conversation history box.

+Once the repository is cloned, navigate to the directory containing the repository.
+Run the Python script to start the GUI.

 ### Configuring the JSON files:
 The script uses two JSON files to store settings and trideque prompts.
 These files can be edited to configure the behavior of the program.
 Here's a guide on how to edit these files: